pass-antibiotics/pass-antibiotics.github.io/about/pass-project.md

 ---
 description: >
-  PASS (Preserving Antibiotics through Safe Stewardship) is a 3-year programme grant funded by
-    the Economic & Social Research Council.
-Researchers and healthcare professionals are collaborating to design antibiotic stewardship interventions tailored to specific healthcare environments.
+  PASS (Preserving Antibiotics through Safe Stewardship) is a 3-year programme of research involving researchers and healthcare professionals across primary care (general practices), secondary care (hospitals), care homes and the community.
+Its aim is to use <a href="/about/interdisciplinary-work">interdisciplinary methods</a> to design antibiotic stewardship interventions that are tailored to specific healthcare environments.
 hide_description: false
 title: PASS project
 permalink: /about/pass-project